vivarium-collective/vivarium-cytosim/.github/ISSUE_TEMPLATE/feature_request.md

 ---

 ## Use Case

-_Please provide a use case to help us understand your request in context_
+*Please provide a use case to help us understand your request in context*

-## Acceptance Criteria
+## Solution

-_Please describe how you know this is done_
+*Please describe your ideal solution*

-## Details
+## Alternatives

-_Please provide any helpful specifications_
+*Please describe any alternatives you've considered, even if you've dismissed them*